 The Key to 21st Century Acting

-One reason may be that Michael Chekhov was insatiable in his quest for understanding what made actors tick.
-He didn’t stop with the field of psychology or the observation of actors’ processes, he looked to the mystics of the East, he looked to the anthroposophic movement, he looked to his own self destructive nature and found answers that are still ahead of their time.
+Michael Chekhov was insatiable in his quest for getting to the bottom of the process of acting and how an actor’s instrument functions.
+Unlike the other acting titans, he didn’t stop with the field of psychology or with an understanding of script analysis, he looked to the mystics of the East, he looked to the anthroposophic movement, he looked to his own self destructive nature and found answers that are still ahead of their time.

 Given the fact that he lacked the knack for self promotion that his American counterparts had, he remains somewhat obscure.
 There are a couple of Michael Chekhov teachers, a couple of conferences here and there, but it is not a predominant force in the field of 21st century acting – a shame, because there is much to be learned from Michael Chekhov.